EUMETNET/meteogate-documentation/docs/2-discovering-and-accessing-data.md

   -	Any attempt to gain entry to locked or restricted areas will result in a permanent ban.
   -	Any unlawful activity on the website may result in referral to law enforcement agencies.

-> [to be updated] Add link.
-Include data access on API Gateway, Data Supply and Data Explorer.

 ---

 ## 1 Discovering Data